creativeprojects/resticprofile/README.md

 #### schedule-permission

-`schedule-permission` accepts two parameters: `system` or `user`.
-You can always run the schedule commands for a user schedule, but your backup will be running using your current user permissions on files.
+`schedule-permission` accepts two parameters: `user` or `system`:

+* `user`: your backup will be running using your current user permissions on files.
 That's probably what you want if you're only saving your documents (or any other file inside your profile).

-If you need to access some system or protected files, set the `schedule-permission` to `system`.
+* `system`: if you need to access some system or protected files.
 You will need to run resticprofile with `sudo` on unixes and with elevated prompt on Windows (please note on Windows resticprofile will ask you for elevated permissions automatically if needed)

+* *empty*: resticprofile will try its best guess based on how you started it (with sudo or as a normal user)

 #### schedule

 The `schedule` parameter accepts many forms of input from the [systemd calendar event](https://www.freedesktop.org/software/systemd/man/systemd.time.html#Calendar%20Events) type.
-This is by far the easiest to use. **It is the same format used to schedule on macOS and Windows**.
+This is by far the easiest to use: **It is the same format used to schedule on macOS and Windows**.

 The most general form is:
 ```